 The same goes with technology.
 You don’t need to invest in new technology as soon as it hits the market, but it should be a priority to make sure your tech works for you and doesn’t create unnecessary information silos.

 Using efficient systems will help you deliver strong outcomes for your clients.
-Plus, you’ll show professionalism by keeping up with industry trends and technological advances.
+Plus, you’ll show professionalism by keeping up with industry and accounting technology trends.

 Using technology that works for your firm is necessary because to become more profitable you either need to: